arowland900/JS-10-Days/README.md

 # JS-Challenges

 This repository contains my solutions to a number of **JavaScript** coding challenges, increasing in difficulty as each day passes

+- To try the challenges out for yourself, cd into the Challenges directory, and attempt to write them out in a repl!

+- To check my solutions,